Skip to content

 Is it legal to buy research peptides in Europe?

 Yes.
 Research peptides classified as chemical reagents for laboratory use can be legally purchased in the EU for legitimate research purposes.
 They are not controlled substances.
-However, they are sold strictly for research use — not for human consumption, therapeutic application, or athletic enhancement.
+They are sold strictly for research use — not for human consumption, therapeutic application, or athletic enhancement.

 What purity should I look for?

-For most research applications, ≥98% HPLC purity is the standard benchmark.
-Some specialized applications may require higher purity (≥99%).
-Always verify purity claims with the batch-specific COA — and confirm that both HPLC and Mass Spectrometry data are provided.
+For most research applications, ≥99% HPLC purity is the standard benchmark.
+Always verify purity claims with the batch-specific COA, and confirm that both HPLC and mass spectrometry data are provided.

 How should I store research peptides after purchase?